 My partner purchased a Sigma 150-600mm f/5-6.3 DG OS HSM Contemporary Lens as a birthday Christmas gift to herself at the end of 2020.
 I have been borrowing it on my days off to take photos of birds.
 I have since become completely enamored with birdwatching.
-From Zero to full birder in just a few weeks.
+From zero to full birder in just a few weeks.

 Birding speaks towards my trend towards “gotta catch them all” style projects.
 Similar to my 2020 Vancouver parks project where we visited all 420 parks in Vancouver and took a selfie in front o the sign.

+I was looking for a project to do with all the photos I had been taking of the birds.
 I decided to make a deck of playing cards with photos of local Vancouver birds.
 The face of the card will have a photo of a bird, its name, and some information that can help people identify them in the wild.
 The goal is to make this deck of cards a pocket-size identification guide to help people identify the birds around them.

 There are approximately 200 different species of birds that are found in Vancouver.
 Some on their migration north or south and others that call Vancouver home year around.
 75 of them are common while the rest are rarer to see.
 Plenty of birds species to make a deck of 52 cards +2 jokers

 The next step is to get good, print quality, photos of all the birds.
 I have been uploading photos of the birds to a project on iNaturalist.
 It also has a running tally of the different species of birds I photographed so far.
 I have been posting the best photos on my Instagram feed (@funvill.
 Follow me to keep up to date with this project.

 |♥ 9||White-Crowned Sparrow||21 - 24 cm||⚥||📷|

 |♥ Queen||American Robin||31 - 41 cm||⚥||📷|